addison-ch/addison-ch/README.md

 ##### A bit about myself...
 I'm a CS major at the University of Waterloo, currently in my fourth year.
 I've taken (and really enjoyed) courses including Operating Systems, Software Security, and Computer Networks.
 I am striving to be a generalist engineer that really understand how computers and systems work.

-I am currently an intern at Datadog 🐾, but I've also completed internships at **Apple** 🍎, Zynga 🐕, Untether AI 🤖, and the WSIB Innovation Lab.
+I am currently looking for my last two coops for Summer/Fall 2025, but I've also completed internships at **Apple** 🍎, Zynga 🐕, Untether AI 🤖, and the WSIB Innovation Lab.

 ##### Don't hesitate to reach out :)